Chad Basin: History

 Humans have lived in the inner Chad Basin from at least eight thousand years ago, and were engaging in agriculture and livestock management around the lake by 1000 BC.
 Permanent villages were established to the south of the lake by 500 BC at the start of the Iron Age.
 The Chad Basin contained important trade routes to the east and to the north across the Sahara.

 By the 5th century AD camels were being used for trans-Saharan trade via the Fezzan, or to the east via Darfur, where slaves and ivory were exchanged for salt, horses, glass beads, and, later, firearms.
-After the Arabs took over North Africa in the 7th and 8th centuries, the Chad Basin became increasingly linked to the Muslim world.
+After the Arabs conquered North Africa during the 7th and 8th centuries, the Chad Basin became increasingly linked to the Muslim countries.

-Trade and improved agricultural techniques supported more sophisticated societies, leading to the early kingdoms of the Kanem Empire, the Wadai Empire, and the Sultanate of Bagirmi.
-Kanem rose in the 8th century in the region to the north and east of Lake Chad.
+Trade and improved agricultural techniques enabled more sophisticated societies, resulting in the early kingdoms of the Kanem Empire, the Wadai Empire, and the Sultanate of Bagirmi.
+Kanem developed during the 8th century in the region to the north and east of Lake Chad.
 The Sayfuwa dynasty that ruled this kingdom had adopted Islam by the 12th century.
-The Kanem empire went into decline, shrank, and in the 14th century was defeated by Bilala invaders from the Lake Fitri region.
-The Kanuri people led by the Sayfuwa migrated to the west and south of the lake, where they established the Bornu Empire.
+The Kanem empire went into decline, shrank, and during the 14th century was defeated by Bilala invaders from the Lake Fitri region.
+The Kanuri people commanded by the Sayfuwa migrated to the west and south of the lake, where they established the Bornu Empire.
 By the late 16th century the Bornu empire had expanded and recaptured the parts of Kanem that had been conquered by the Bilala.
 Satellite states of Bornu included the Sultanate of Damagaram in the west and Baguirmi to the southeast of Lake Chad.